 Community Team: 01483 881755

-Although Woking & Sam Beare Hospices gets some government funding we are a registered charity [No.: 1082798 / 1115439].
+Although Woking & Sam Beare Hospice gets some government funding we are a registered charity [No.: 1082798 / 1115439].
 We work collaboratively with GPs, Health Care Providers, District Nurses, other carers' groups and other services and organisations across the region but we are not a part of the NHS.

-All of the services that Woking & Sam Beare Hospices provide for patients, their carers and families, are offered FREE of charge.
+All of the services that Woking & Sam Beare Hospice provide for patients, their carers and families, are offered FREE of charge.

 We are very lucky to have a wide network of over 813 volunteers who are incredible and give up their time, experience and skills to help us deliver our care, run our shops, support our events and to fundraise for us.
 We could not do all we do without this wonderful group of people.
 For more information please click here.

 We have 18 retail outlets across our region, as well as an online shop.
 Our new website allows you to enter your post code to locate your nearest shop.
 For more information please click here.